- Home/

 Last Updated on

 If your bathroom leaks, the first step is to find out where the leak comes from.
 Regrouting over mouldy or stained grouting can trap the moisture under new grouting.
 Once addressed, you can have your walls and floor tiles regrouted.
-So how much does it cost to regrout tile flooring?

-The cost to regrout a bathroom ranges between $100 to $200.
-Regrouting tile costs vary depending on the bathroom’s size, as this will determine the amount of grout needed and the labour cost.
-Grout can be purchased for $1.50 to $22 per kg bag.
+So, how much does it cost to regrout tile flooring?
+The costs vary depending on the bathroom’s size, as this will determine the amount of grout needed and the labour cost.
+Keep reading to learn the typical costs of regrouting services.

 What are the factors that affect the cost of bathroom regrouting?